 Table of Contents

-This document will guide you through simulating real-world location scenarios in the Unity editor, helping you complete static alignment checks for virtual content before the mini-program goes live.
+This document guides you through simulating real-world localization in the Unity editor, helping you complete static alignment checks for virtual content before your mini-program goes live.

 Before you begin